GeekingwithMauri/TrackingEngine/README.md

 ## Good practices recommendations
 > “All problems in computer science can be solved by another level of indirection." - David Wheeler

-And the end of the day, this is also a 3rd party dependency so it's recommemded to limit its own spreading.
+And the end of the day, this is also a 3rd party dependency so it's recommended to limit its own spreading.

 In order to prevent the spread of `import TrackingEngine` and direct `TrackingEngineFacade.log` all over the place, it's highly advisable to centralize its usage within a thin wrapper as follows 👇🏽